microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 Let's dig into why the concurrent test failed.

-We started two asynchronous `CreateAccount` calls, the first one checked whether the user existed through the `DoesRowExist` method which returned `false`.
+The test started two asynchronous `CreateAccount` calls, the first one checked whether the account existed through the `DoesRowExist` method which returned `false`.
 Due to the underlying concurrency, control passed to the second task which made a similar call to `DoesRowExist` which also returned `false`.
 Both tasks then resumed believing that the account does not exist and tried to add the account.
-One of them succeeded while the other threw an exception, indicating a bug in our implementation.
+One of them succeeded while the other threw an exception, indicating a bug in your `AccountManager` implementation.

 So writing out this test was useful and easily exposed this race condition.
 But why don't we write such tests a lot more often?
 The reason is they are often flaky and find bugs through _sheer